jupyter/jupyter_client/docs/messaging.rst

 .. important::
-   This document contains the authoritative description of the IPython messaging protocol.
+   This document contains the authoritative description of the Jupyter messaging protocol.
 All developers are strongly encouraged to keep it updated as the implementation evolves, so that we have a single common reference for all protocol details.